saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-versions.md

 :::warning Appium 1 End-of-life
 The Appium core team does not maintain Appium 1.x anymore since the [1st of January 2022](https://github.com/appium/appium).
 This means that:

-- bugfixes will not be released for Appium 1.x anymore and requires you to [migrate to Appium 2](./appium-2-migration.md)
+- bugfixes will not be released for Appium 1.x anymore and require you to [migrate to Appium 2](./appium-2-migration.md)
-- Appium 1 and it's packaged drivers are no longer 100% compatible with Android 13/iOS 16 and higher and require Appium 2 to run stably.
+- Appium 1 and its packaged drivers are no longer 100% compatible with Android 13/iOS 16 and higher and require Appium 2 to run stably.

 Sauce Labs still supports Appium 1.x in limited versions, but we recommend [migrating to Appium 2](./appium-2-migration.md) to keep your tests up-to-date and compatible with the latest platform versions.
 :::

 ## Selecting Appium Versions

 You can select a specific Appium version by using the `appiumVersion` capability as part of the `"sauce:options"`.
-The below examples show how to select the Appium version for your test and are using Android with Chrome as an example.
+The below examples show how to select the Appium version for your test and use Android with Chrome as an example.
 See our [Platform Configurator](https://saucelabs.com/products/platform-configurator#/) to help you construct your capabilities for the specific platform and Real Device/Android Emulator/iOS Simulator you want to test on.

-The active Appium versions can be found in the [Real Devices](#real-devices), [Android Emulators](#android-emulators) and [iOS Simulators](#ios-simulators) sections.
+The active Appium versions can be found in the [Real Devices](#real-devices), [Android Emulators](#android-emulators), and [iOS Simulators](#ios-simulators) sections.

 <Tabs
 groupId="capability-ex-emusim"